KEITH'S MOVIE NOTES

 I'm impressed by the characterization and plots of these human dramas.

 OTOH, I've encountered another of the horrid British comedies where people are bumbling fools and the jokes are DUMB.
-If you remember Faulty Towers you'll know to avoid Putting on Appearances.
+If you remember Faulty Towers you'll know to run away from Putting on Appearances.

 © Keith Sketchley